Mel Tucker’s attorney: Michigan State doesn’t have cause to fire suspended coach over phone sex

 Tracy’s allegations were made public by USA Today earlier this month and on the same day that the report was published, Tucker was suspended.

-“The university’s notice adopts the allegations of Brenda Tracy without any meaningful review of the facts,” Belveal wrote.
-“First, Tucker did not breach the agreement in any capacity, much less a material one.
-He did not engage in unprofessional or unethical behavior or “moral turpitude” by any stretch of the imagination.
+Michigan State has hired a law firm to look into the source of a leak that led to Tracy’s identity being revealed.

-“In fact … assault and battery does not even constitute ”moral turpitude,” and the flimsy foundation of the university’s finding — a private relationship involving mutual flirting and one instance of consensual phone sex — falls far short of the mark.”
+“It is the university’s failure to maintain the confidentiality of the investigation, combined with Ms. Tracy’s public disclosure of the entire 1200-page investigation that has cast the University in a negative light,” Belveal wrote.
+“Tucker is just the fall guy for the university’s negligence and misfeasance, the long history of which includes and predates the Nassar matter, but which unfortunately has continued and tainted the University’s handling of this matter.”

-The 51-year-old Tucker, who said he is estranged from his wife and has two children, has said the allegations against him are “completely false.”
-Tucker insisted that the intimate phone call he had with Tracy was consensual and outside the scope of both Title IX and school policy.
+The 51-year-old Tucker, who said he has been estranged from his wife for years and has two children, said the allegations against him are “completely false.”

 The school, however, said the actions Tucker acknowledged were unprofessional and unethical.